colbyj/bride-of-frankensystem/docs/getting_started/what_is_bofs.rst

     .. grid-item-card::  Blueprint-Defined Pages

         Require an additional directory and specific files to add to your project.
 For when the built-in and scaffolded options are not enough.
-You write Python routes (Flask) and BOFS auto-discovers them.
+You write Python code that responds at URLs you define — and BOFS auto-discovers them.

         Knowledge of Python, HTML, and JavaScript is an asset.